← Back to SE Blog

-One morning, I got a Slack ping that read: “JPMC's dev instance just crashed again.
-That’s the third time this week.”
+One morning, I got a Slack ping that read: "JPMC's dev instance just crashed again.
+That is the third time this week."

 Their environment was behind a custom Elastic Load Balancer with an autoscaling group.
 The problem?
-Sometimes the EC2 instance wouldn’t restart cleanly after a health check fail — and the app would just vanish.
+Sometimes the EC2 instance would not restart cleanly after a health check fail, and the app would just vanish.

 Temporary Fix?
 Sure.
 But Make It Safe.